 For people with estrogen receptor-positive metastatic breast cancer, the bones are the most common site of metastases.

 For people with estrogen receptor-negative metastatic breast cancer, the lungs and liver are the most common sites of metastases.

 As treatment for metastatic breast cancer improves, so does survival.
-With people living longer with metastatic breast cancer, preventing and treating any side effects of bone metastases is very important.
-Side effects can greatly impact quality of life.
+People living longer with metastatic breast cancer makes preventing and treating any side effects of bone metastases even more important.
+These side effects can greatly impact quality of life.

 Bone complications are common with bone metastases.
 Up to 70 percent of people with metastatic breast cancer and bone metastases will have one or more bone complication within the first 2 years of diagnosis .

 Bone problems can cause pain and may lead to loss of mobility, impacting quality of life.
 They can also decrease survival .

 Bone metastases can damage your bones.
 Medications to strengthen and protect your bones (bone-strengthening drugs) reduce this damage and have greatly improved the treatment of bone metastases.

 There are 2 types of bone-strengthening drugs: